iepathos/gitignore/README.md

 Simple Gitignore From Github
 ---------
 This is a Go application that creates a default .gitignore based on the type of project specified.
 Templates for the default .gitignore come from https://github.com/github/gitignore which is open source and actively contributed to, so you will always get an up to date gitignore for your projects using this tool!
-In fact, the gitignore in this very project was the first .gitignore created using this tool.

 ## Usage